 The above photo, inscribed by Mirabelli, shows him apparently levitating.
 In 1990 an original print (below) was found, on which it can clearly be seen that the image has been retouched to hide the ladder he was standing on.
+Ironically, Mirabelli gave this photo to Theodore Besterman, an SPR investigator who had accused him of fraud.
 (Braude, 2017)

 At another seance Mirabelli himself seemed to dematerialize, and was later found in another room, though the seals on his bonds were intact, as were the seals on all the doors and windows of the seance room.
 At a seance in 1934, flowers materialized, bottles, a chair and keys moved about the room, and a picture was lifted from the wall, floated through the air and then hit one of the sitters on the head.
 While this was going on, Mirabelli wrote an essay in French of nearly 2000 words.

 The look of alarm on the face of Dr Carlos de Castro (right) is due to the fact that a deceased poet, Giuseppe Parini (centre), has just materialized between him and the entranced Mirabelli (left), in the course of a test seance at the Cesare Lombroso Academy of Psychical Studies.
 (Braude, 2017)